End Of September 2024 Activities

 Very strangely, there was no gopher, or else the gopher tried to tunnel in that area, and gave up.
 The rose roots were fine.
 A mole?
 It would have to have been a huge mole, and there was no sign of that, either.
 Since the rose was already disturbed I dug it up, temporarily popping it in an empty space until I could pot it.

 It neared time to either move the rose or discard it anyway, because of the oak tree.
-The area is mostly Agaves now, so the rose, good as it was.
+The area is mostly Agaves now, so the rose, good as it was, was a stylistic outlier.

 Hopefully it can recover:

-September means time to start sweet pea seeds.
+September means time to buy and sow sweet pea seeds.
 A fun weekend trip to Plant Depot in San Juan Capistrano.

 Yes indeed!
 Hooray!